10to4/keccak-circuit-compare/Comparative_Analysis_of_Two_Keccak_256_Circuit_Implementations.md

 # Comparative Analysis of Two Keccak-256 Circuit Implementations

+[TOC]

 ### 1. Introduction

 Chiquito is a high-level structured language designed for the seamless implementation of zero-knowledge-proof applications.
 It empowers developers to work with elevated and structured abstractions compared to most Zero-Knowledge Proof Domain-Specific Languages (ZKP DSLs), all without compromising performance.
-Currently, Chiquito boasts a fully integrated backend for Halo2.
+Currently, it has integrated Halo2.

 As known, Halo2 stands as a formidable zero-knowledge proving system, evolving from Halo by transitioning its proof system to Plonk.
 This strategic shift eliminates the need to redo the trusted setup for each circuit structure.
 It ensures scalability through custom gate and lookup table functionalities.
 Due to its compelling advantages, an increasing number of projects, including several zkEVM initiatives, have adopted Halo2 for circuit development.